Backbase/golden-sample-services/README.md

 All that you want to do is just fire up your IDE **->** open or import the parent folder `backbase-golden-sample,` and everything will be ready for you.

+Lombok plugin is required for your IDE: https://projectlombok.org/setup/overview

 ## Playing With Backbase Golden Sample Project

 ### Cloning It